Mellanox/ofed-docker/README.md

 a file is created at the container's root directory: `/.driver-ready`.
 Its existence indicates that the driver has been successfully loaded into the running kernel.
 This can be used by a container orchestrator to probe for readiness of a driver container.

+## Limitations
+Having `rdma-core` package installed on the host may prevent Mellanox OFED driver container to properly load drivers.
+This is due to the fact that `rdma-core` places udev rules that trigger driver module load from the host as well as load storage modules on system startup.